andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-01.md

 > Amazon EventBridge is a serverless event bus that lets you receive, filter, transform, route, and deliver events.

 We can take the previous architecture and replace both SQS and SNS with a single EventBridge event bus.
-The result is shown below:
+The resulting architecture is shown below:

 ![Architecture diagram using EventBridge](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/ent-int-patterns-with-serverless-and-cdk/case-study-eventbridge.png?raw=true)